hubmapconsortium/portal-ui/README.md

 ```
 You will need globus keys to login to the demo.
 The base image is based on [this template](https://github.com/tiangolo/uwsgi-nginx-flask-docker#quick-start-for-bigger-projects-structured-as-a-python-package).

-Docker compose configurations for testing and production environments
+Docker compose configurations for local dev and test environments
 are also [checked in](compose/).

 ## Development